-Writers write all for all kinds of reasons, but in the end, we write to give our ideas, expressions of humanity, the act of inquiry, and compassion as a gift to others.
+Writers write all for all kinds of reasons, but in the end, why we write is to access our humanity through giving rise to stories and our ideas and to give those ideas, expressions of humanity, the act of inquiry, and compassion as a gift to others.

 Have you thought about why you write?

 In her wonderful book on writing, Bird by Bird, Annie Lamott starts by saying that writing is about telling the truth.
 She talks about the authentic rise of ideas as what drives stories.
 The reason one writes at all is to get to the heart of things.

 Inevitably (and hilariously) regardless of how moving her speech is, every semester several students will wait for a break in the conversation to then ask, “But how do you get an agent?”

 These students, she says with a sigh, “kind of want to write, but really want to be published.”

 Perhaps they simply haven’t considered the true reason for writing yet.

 She talks about why we write and what happens when we are given the gift of writing:

 “ … for some of us, books are as important as almost anything else on earth.
 What a miracle it is that out of these small, flat, rigid squares of paper unfolds world after world after world, worlds that sing to you, comfort and quiet or excite you.
 Books help us understand who we are and how we are to behave.
 They show us what community and friendship mean; they show us how to live and die.
 They are full of all the things that you don’t get in real life –wonderful, lyrical language, for instance, right off the bat.
 And quality of attention: we may notice amazing details during the course of a day but we rarely let ourselves stop and really pay attention.
 An author makes you notice, makes you pay attention, and this is a great gift.
 My gratitude for a good writing is unfounded; I’m grateful for it the way I’m grateful for the ocean.”